Bynder/cw-wordpress-plugin/README.md

 * Fix conflict with other plugins (notably WooCommerce) using the same script handle for select2, causing conflicts/errors.

 ### 3.0.0.4 ###
 * Allow file fields to be mapped to custom fields.
-Will store an array of WordPress attachment ids, or a single attachment id if the file field from GatherContent only contains a single file.
+Will store an array of WordPress attachment ids, or a single attachment id if the file field from Content Workflow only contains a single file.

 ### 3.0.0.3 ###
 * Fix issue on PHP 5.4 with using shortand array syntax.

 ### 3.0.0.2 ###
-* Fix bug when creating a new mapping and trying to map GatherContent statuses before saving the mapping.
+* Fix bug when creating a new mapping and trying to map Content Workflow statuses before saving the mapping.

 ### 3.0.0.1 ###
 * Fix bug where WordPress pointer script/css was not properly enqueued in some instances.